iKAN2025/bella_2025/index.md

 - [Documentation]({{site.baseurl}}/indexdocumententation)
 - [Ideation]({{site.baseurl}}/indexideation)

-Items start out as primary colors before they are dragged into the box, where they are randomly assigned a color.
+Items start out as their assigned colors before they are dragged into the box, where they are randomly assigned a color.
 The text changes to `Dropped`.